 Psychopaths know that people love to root for the underdog and use it to their advantage.
 They often hide the fact that they are completely unemployable and are a total parasite with lots of statements about how they are down on their luck and just looking for a big break.

-Remember there is never a rush to do anything.
+Remember there is never a rush to do anything in a relationship.

-The longer that you are with one of these people, the harder it becomes for them to maintain the mask and keep their lies straight.
+The longer that you know a psychopath and spend time with them closely, the harder it becomes for them to maintain the mask and keep their lies straight.

 From other’s reports, it takes three to six months before the mask starts slipping.
 That is why the beginning of the relationship is such a critical time to take it slow.